LucasW-BYU/Amusement-Park-Analysis-Project/README.md

-# Amusement Park Parking Analytics (2025 Simulation)
+# Amusement Park Parking Analytics Project (2025 Simulation)

 This project analyzes a full year of **simulated parking data** for a large amusement park.
 It demonstrates forecasting, shuttle deployment logic, cost auditing, and operational planning using SQL and Python.